-Our commercial infrastructure is Canadian-based, with specialty sales representatives currently promoting two first-to-market, high value branded generics.
-We leverage the unique demographics in Canada, such as a highly-concentrated population, to have an efficient sales force that we intend to grow through asset acquisitions, in-licenses and with our own internal development programs as they mature and enter the market.
-Both our development and commercial programs are supported and validated by insights from patients and physicians to ensure there is a realizable benefit for them from our work in improving drug delivery.
-Aequus' management team has a proven track record of successfully managing the required clinical development, regulatory approval processes and marketing of products either directly or through partners.
+Our commercial infrastructure is Canadian-based, with specialty sales representatives currently promoting two specialty medicines to physicians.
+We leverage the unique demographics in Canada, such as a highly-concentrated population, to have an efficient sales force with diverse product offerings grown through promotional partnership agreements, asset acquisitions, and in-licenses.

+Our commercial programs are supported and validated by insights from patients, physicians and payers to ensure there is a realizable benefit for them from our work in advancing these products.
+Aequus' management team has a proven track record of successfully managing the required clinical development, regulatory approval processes and marketing of products either directly or through collaborations.
 We continue to leverage our internal capabilities and know-how to execute an efficient commercial strategy and development plan to drive shareholder value.